 - WarnFileSize Registry Entry: The registry determines the allowed file size which can be saved to some extent.
 Once the saving saturation capacity is reached, no more files could be saved either from OST or PST.
 However, user can increase the physical file size as it is a completely independent domain.
 The default value for WarnFileSize Registry Entry is 1.816 GB.

-- MaxFileSize Registry Entry: This registry limits the maximum file size of OST files to be saved.
+- MaxFileSize Registry Entry: This registry limits the maximum file size of OST file to be saved.
 When the maximum the saving limit is reached, Outlook stops saving the OST files further.

 In some cases it is observed that registry values do not exist and it is user’s responsibility to create it according to the Outlook version.
 The default value for MaxFileSize Registry Entry is 1.933 GB.